VA2QED/frame-of-references/notes/relative-motion.md

-On this car, the blue eye is also asked to observe the motion of the same ball.
+On this car, the blue observer is also asked to observe the motion of the same ball.

 ```python
 # adding moving observer